New to Scandian Grove?

 What kind of worship services do you have at Scandian Grove?

 Currently, we celebrate Holy Communion on the first and third Sunday of every month, and occasionally at other times (Ash Wednesday, Maundy Thursday, Easter, etc.).
-The second Sunday of every month is our Contemporary service, with more contemporary music.
-Also during the Contemporary service we rarely use the hymnal and have all of the service printed in the bulletin.
 If there is a fifth Sunday in a month, we have a “hymn sing” and the congregation gets to choose a couple extra hymns to enjoy during the service.

 Do you make visitors get up and introduce themselves during the service?